Who should buy this

 You can sell — you just don't have a product

 You can get the meeting, run the demo, and close.
 What you've never had is something worth selling that you also own.
-This is a finished product with a proven demo-to-close funnel already bolted on — buyers book calls after watching the videos, and you take it from there.
+Here it's already built: a finished product with a demo-to-close funnel attached.
+Prospects watch the videos, book the call, and land on your calendar warm.

-The hard part — a product people want and a machine that books the calls — is already built.
-You show up and close.
+The hard part is done.
+You just show up and close.

 You want to sell picks and shovels in the AI gold rush

-Every business on earth is scrambling for AI tools right now.
-You don't want to gamble on which one wins — you want to sell the thing they all need.
-This CRM kills monthly SaaS fees, ends vendor lock-in, and ships an AI agent that writes its own features on demand.
+Every business on earth is scrambling for AI tools.
+You don't want to bet on which one wins — you want to sell what they all need: an AI customer acquisition platform they can own, with no monthly rent, no lock-in, and an AI developer that ships its own features on demand.

-While everyone else is digging, you're selling the shovels.
+While everyone else digs, you sell the shovels.
 That's the position.

 You hunt undervalued assets

-A profitable software business, priced like a starter project — because the builder is moving on to his next thing and wants a clean, fast exit, not top dollar. $260K in revenue, ~$120/month in costs, and he's letting it go.
+A profitable software business priced like a weekend project — because the builder is moving on and wants a clean, fast exit, not top dollar. $260K in sales, ~$120/month in costs, full source, full rights.
+He's letting it go.

-You want a software business that fits your life
+You want a business that fits your life

-Side hustle, part-time, or full-time — the work scales to whatever you give it.
-The AI handles prospecting and outreach.
-Buyers book themselves onto your calendar after watching the demos.
+Side hustle, part-time, or full-time — it scales to whatever you give it.
+The AI does the prospecting and outreach; buyers book themselves onto your calendar after watching the demos.
 You answer questions and close.

-You decide how big this gets.
-The machine runs whether you give it five hours a week or fifty.
+You set the pace.
+The machine runs on five hours a week or fifty.

 You want marketing that runs itself

 The internal AI agents mine a 145-million-contact database, send the outreach, and surface the replies.
-Some deals close after 5,000 emails, some after 25,000 — the market is hungry and the pipeline never sleeps.
+Some deals close after 5,000 emails, some after 25,000 — the market's hungry and the pipeline never sleeps.

 You don't build a funnel.
-You inherit one that's already producing booked calls.
+You inherit one that's already booking calls.

 You want a business with no support burden

-The reason most software businesses trap their owners is support.
-Not this one.
-Buyers get the full codebase and an AI developer that handles their own customizations — so you're not stuck on call, fixing other people's installs.
+Support is what traps most software owners.
+Not here.
+Buyers get the full codebase and an AI developer that handles their own customizations — so you're never stuck on call fixing someone else's install.

-You sell it, hand over the code, and move on.
-The product supports itself.
+Sell it, hand over the code, move on.
+The product carries itself.

 You run an agency and want equity, not just retainers

-Same audience, same conversations — except now you're selling something you own.
+Same audience, same conversations — now you're selling something you own.

 You're technical and want a turnkey asset, not a blank repo

-You could build a CRM.
-You also know exactly how many months that costs and how many production bugs wait at the end.
-This is a finished, battle-tested codebase — web, iOS, Android — with an AI developer and a sales engine already wired in.
+You could build the whole stack — lead database, deliverability, AI outreach agents, and the CRM under it.
+You also know how many months that burns and how many production bugs wait at the end.
+This is finished and battle-tested — web, iOS, Android — with an AI developer and the sales engine already wired in.

 Skip the 2,000 hours.
 Start from a business that already works and already sells.

-You want a model that's AI-proof and forward-looking
+You want a model that's simple and AI-proof

 This business doesn't fight AI — it sells it.
-As every company races to adopt AI, demand for an AI-native CRM they can own instead of rent only grows.
-One-time license sales, with a recurring subscription tail underneath.
+As every company races to adopt AI, demand for an acquisition engine they can own instead of rent only grows.
+The model is dead simple: one-time license sales on near-zero overhead, with recurring subscription products already built in if you ever want to switch them on.

-A clean, simple model in a market that's expanding — not one that's about to be disrupted out from under you.
+A clean model in a market that's expanding — not one about to be disrupted out from under you.